wasi-shah/Docker-AKS/12 c#/Readme.md

 ### Linq Syntax:
 You can search any collection using
-1. Query Syntax : 	Query syntax is similar to SQL (Structured Query Language) for the database.
+1.Query Syntax : Query syntax is similar to SQL (Structured Query Language) for the database.
 ```
 var result = from s in stringList
             where s.Contains("Tutorials")
             select s;
 ```
-2. Method Syntax : Uses Lambda expression
+2.Method Syntax : Uses Lambda expression
 ```
 var result = stringList.Where(s => s.Contains("Tutorials"));